apache/servicemix4-features/examples/camel-osgi/README.txt

 examples parent directory.

-Once the example is running, periodic events are routed to the transform method of the MyTransform class and you should see output similar to the following being logged to your console screen:
+Once the example is running, periodic events are routed to the transform method of the MyTransform class and you should see output on your console screen.

->>>> MyTransform set body:  Tue Aug 11 16:56:06 BST 2009
->>>> MyTransform set body:  Tue Aug 11 16:56:08 BST 2009
->>>> MyTransform set body:  Tue Aug 11 16:56:10 BST 2009
+The output should be from both the XML and Java Camel routes.

 Updating and Redeploying the Properties File from the Console
 -------------------------------------------------------------